More about: Lisbon in 1 Day: everything you need to know

 Of all the monuments in the Alfama district, there is one that stands out above the rest and deserves a more leisurely visit.
 This is the Lisbon Cathedral, known as the Sé Cathedral.

 It is one of the oldest buildings in Lisbon, as it is one of the few that has survived the numerous earthquakes and fires that have ravaged the city throughout its history.
 Romanesque in style, it houses the remains of Lisbon's patron saint, St. Vincent, as well as a beautiful cloister and a treasure of great value.
-It can be visited free of charge and by paying an extra €2.5 you can add the cloister and the treasure to the visit.
+It can be visited free of charge and for an extra €2.5 you can add the cloister and the treasure to your visit.

-Take the Santa Justa Elevator and get to know Rua Augusta
+Take the Santa Justa elevator and visit Rua Augusta

-After visiting the Cathedral we will head to the historic centre of Lisbon.
-There is a lot to see here, but we will prioritise one of the most famous sights of the city, the Elevador de Santa Justa.
-Located on the street of the same name, about 20 minutes from the Cathedral, this particular lift links the Baixa Pombalina and Chiado districts.
-It is 45 metres high, which also gives us a good view of the centre of Lisbon.
+After visiting the Cathedral head to **Lisbon'**s historic centre.
+There is plenty to see here, but prioritise one of the city's most famous landmarks, the Elevador de Santa Justa.
+Located on the street of the same name, about 20 minutes from the Cathedral, this particular lift links the Baixa Pombalina and Chiado neighbourhoods.
+It is 45 metres high, which also gives you a good view of the centre of Lisbon.

-The historic Praça do Comércio is accessed through the Arco da Rua Augusta and leads to an expanse crowned at its centre by the equestrian statue of José I and directly on to the banks of the Tagus River.
-A key stop if you book a tour of Lisbon.
+The historic Praça do Comércio is accessed through the Arco da Rua Augusta and leads to an expanse crowned at its centre by the equestrian statue of José I and leading directly to the banks of the Tagus River.

 Stop for lunch

 If the morning has gone smoothly, you will arrive at the Praça do Comércio at midday and it is time to stop for lunch.
-At this point you have two options:
+At this point you have several options:

 - Find a restaurant near the square.

-- Take a tourist tram that will take you to the Belém neighbourhood and eat there.
+- Take a tourist tram to the Belém neighbourhood and have lunch there.

 - Take a gastronomic tour of Lisbon to get to know the local products and make the most of your lunch.

 My advice is to first eat in a restaurant near the square to recharge your batteries and then take a tram to the Belém neighbourhood in time for dessert.
-The trip from Praça do Comércio to Belém takes 20 minutes and, once there, we can find a pastry shop to taste the typical Belém pastries with a cup of coffee.
+The trip from Praça do Comércio to Belém takes 20 minutes and, once there, you can look for a pastry shop to try the typical Belém pastries with a coffee.

 Lisbon is a city with a strong gastronomic tradition.
 There are plenty of gastronomic tours in Lisbon and wine tastings that can be done all over the Portuguese capital